theniksay/theniksay/README.md

-- hi this is a private project from me and my friends
+- hi i'm theniksay and i'm interessted in coding in gernall

 -
 <!---